-- vi.
-At the conclusion of the fourteen (14) day DPNI process, Close the isolation ball valve. - NOTE: Failure to close the isolation ball valve after fourteen (14) days or once fire sprinkler system nitrogen concentration reaches 98% will result in additional oxygen corrosion damage to the system and unnecessary run time of the air compressor and nitrogen generator. - vii.
-If the sprinkler system actuates or another event introduces oxygen to the sprinkler system, the isolation ball valve must be opened again for a period of fourteen (14) days to vent oxygen from the system.

-c.
-SMART Vents:
+- ix.
+At the conclusion of the fourteen (14) day DPNI process, close the isolation ball valve. - NOTE: Failure to close the isolation ball valve after fourteen (14) days or once fire sprinkler system nitrogen concentration reaches 98% will result in additional oxygen corrosion damage to the system and unnecessary run time of the air compressor and nitrogen generator. - x.
+If the sprinkler system actuates or another event introduces oxygen to the sprinkler system, the isolation ball valve must be opened again for a period of fourteen (14) days to vent oxygen from the system. - c.
+SMART Vents: - i.

-- i.
 Verify the timer settings inside the electric control box.
-The settings should be as follows:

-- 1) Mode set to "E"

-- 2) Scale set to "20, 30, 40, 50, 60"

-- 3) Range set to "10h"

-- 4) Timer knob set to "35"

-- If needed, a small flathead screwdriver can be used to adjust the timer settings.

-NOTE: The green power switch on the electric control box must be in the ON position and the orange VENT button pressed with both the green power switch and the orange VENT button illuminated to adjust the vent pressure regulator.
+The settings should be as follows: - 1) Mode set to E - 2) Scale set to 20, 30, 40, 50, 60 - 3) Range set to 10h - 4) Timer knob set to 35 - 5) If needed, a small flathead screwdriver can be used to adjust the timer settings. - NOTE: The green power switch on the electric control box must be in the On position and the Vent button pressed with both the green power switch and the Vent button illuminated to adjust the vent pressure regulator. - ii.
+Open the isolation ball valve to allow the vent to pressurize. - iii.
+Close the isolation ball valve and allow the vent to depressurize through the restricted venting orifice to pressure setting. - iv.

-- ii.
 Pull the knob out from the regulator to adjust pressure setting.
-Turn the knob clockwise to raise the pressure, counter-clockwise to lower the pressure. - iii.
-Close the isolation ball valve and allow device to depressurize through restricted venting orifice to pressure setting.
-Make adjustment to pressure setting using the knob, then open the isolation ball valve to pressurize device and close the isolation ball valve again to check pressure setting.
-Repeat process until desired pressure setting is achieved.
+Turn the knob clockwise to raise the pressure, counterclockwise to lower the pressure. - v.
+Make adjustment to pressure setting using the knob so that the regulator stops depressurizing at the desired pressure.

-NOTE: This process can only be performed when fire sprinkler system is at normal operating pressure.

-- iv.
-Push knob back into regulator until it clicks into place. - v.
-Once the nitrogen generator system has been commissioned, open the isolation ball valve on the vent assembly, turn the green power switch on the electric control box to the ON position and push the orange VENT button.
-The button should now be illuminated. - vi.
+- vi.
+Open the isolation ball valve to pressurize the vent and close the isolation ball valve again to check pressure setting.
+Repeat process until desired pressure setting is achieved. - vii.
+Push knob back into regulator until it clicks into place. - viii.
+Once the nitrogen generator system has been commissioned, open the isolation ball valve on the vent assembly, turn the green power switch on the electric control box to the On position and push the Vent button.
+The button should now be illuminated. - ix.
 The SMART Vent is now open and actively venting oxygen from the fire sprinkler system.
-It will remain open for approximately fourteen (14) days. - vii.
-At the conclusion of the fourteen (14) day DPNI process, the orange VENT button will extinguish and the vent will automatically close. - viii.
-If the sprinkler system actuates or another event introduces oxygen to the sprinkler system press the orange VENT button to automatically restart the oxygen venting cycle.
+It will remain open for approximately fourteen (14) days. - x.
+At the conclusion of the fourteen (14) day DPNI process, the Vent button will extinguish and the vent will automatically close. - xi.
+If the sprinkler system actuates or another event introduces oxygen to the sprinkler system press the Vent button to automatically restart the oxygen venting cycle.